DarlingtonAlban/Darlington_Portfolio/README.md

 - Focus on expanding  and promoting products with the lowest sale.
 - implement a customer segmentation strategy to target "home office" customers.
 - Focus more marketing and promotion stategies on eastern region.
-- Priority should be places same day delivery customer by maaking sure that shipment gets to the customer, at the promised time.
+- Priority should be places on same day delivery customer by maaking sure that shipment gets to the customer, at the promised time.

 ### Limitations